cbourke/ComputerScienceI/documents/syllabus.md

 That said, these tools *can* provide a meaningful learning experience if they are properly filtered.
-For that reason, we will be allowing the use of the built-in "Rubber Duck" debugger chat bot in the CS50 IDE.
+For that reason, we will be allowing the use of the built-in "Rubber Duck" debugger chat bot in the CS50 IDE (or you can access it at https://cs50.ai/).
 It has been configured so that it won't provide code directly but you can ask it questions to understand your code and/or resolve problems.